Straight pool: Highest runs

 Mosconi's record for the highest documented run stood for over 65 years.
 It was finally beaten on May 27, 2019, when John Schmidt ran 626 balls in Monterey, California, which was the result of a sustained, months-long effort to break Mosconi's record.
-Critics have argued that Mosconi's record was made in competition while Schmidt simply set up break shots for himself, and that his video was never released.

-In similar fashion as Schmidt, on January 18, 2022 as part of the "Legends of Pocket Billiards" high run series, Jayson Shaw completed a 51 rack, record breaking run of 714 balls, which, upon video review, was amended to 669 balls following a touched ball foul when he was bridging over another ball.
+Critics have argued that Mosconi's record was made in competition while Schmidt simply set up break shots for himself.
+In a similar format as Schmidt's run, on January 18, 2022, as part of the "Legends of Pocket Billiards" high run series, where a number of player have attempted to beat the record, Jayson Shaw completed a record-breaking run of 669 balls.
+On January 6, 2025, this record was broken by Jayson Shaw again, with a new high-run of 832 balls.

 Tournaments and governance

-Straight pool is governed by regional councils such as the European Pocket Billiard Federation, and at a worldwide level by the World Pool Association.
+Straight pool is governed by regional councils such as the European Pocket Billiard Federation, and at a worldwide level by the World Pool-Billiard Association.
 The World Straight Pool Championship was created in 1912 and ran sporadically until 1990.
 In 2006, the championship was revived, until again ending in 2010.
 A straight pool event has been played at the European Pool Championships annually since 1980.
 The U.S. Open Straight Pool Championship was sanctioned by the Billiard Congress of America (BCA) from 1966 to 2000; It was revived by CueSports International (CSI) for one year in 2007 and afterwards was held annually from 2016, until again ending in 2019.

 The game has been in decline since the 1980s; players in the United States have often called straight pool "dead".
 Popularity of the game has been reduced due to the popularity of other pool games such as nine-ball and eight-ball, and a lack of straight pool competitions.

 In popular culture

-Straight pool has been featured in popular culture, most notably in the 1956 novel The Hustler and its 1961 film adaptation.
-It also provides the setting and background for John O'Hara's monologue short story, "Straight Pool."
+Straight pool has been featured in popular culture, most notably in the 1959 novel The Hustler and its 1961 film adaptation.
+It also provides the setting and background for John O'Hara's monologue short story "Straight Pool".

 Straight pool, in common with other pool games, has been associated with hustling.
-The Twilight Zone produced an episode titled "A Game of Pool" in 1961, and remade in 1989 with a straight pool player being revived from the afterlife to compete in one last match.
+The Twilight Zone produced an episode titled "A Game of Pool" in 1961, and remade it in 1989, with a straight-pool player being revived from the afterlife to compete in one last match.

+In episode 17 of the seventh season of Seinfeld, "The Doll", Cosmo Kramer, Frank Costanza, and Bob Cobb (aka "The Maestro") play straight pool for several hours in Frank's way-too-small pool room.
+Frank originally suggests he and Kramer play eight ball, but Kramer overrides the suggestion, requesting straight pool.

+In the movie The Color of Money the character Eddie Felson (Paul Newman) says "Straight pool, you gotta be a real surgeon to get 'em, you know?
+It's all finesse."